joshloyal/mnist/README.md

 Digit Recognition
 =================
-Implementation of a neural network benchmarked using Kaggle's Digit Recognition competition.
+Implementation of a neural network tested using Kaggle's Digit Recognition competition.

 Problem Description
 -------------------